|Jimmy “Scott” Heintze||Member|

 The Appraisal Review Board’s Role in the Property Tax System

-The Appraisal Review Board (ARB) is appointed by the appraisal district’s Board of Directors.
+The Appraisal Review Board (ARB) is appointed by the district Judge.
 There is an application process prior to the appointment.
 The board members must be a resident of the district and must have resided in the district for at least two years.
-The members of the board hold office for terms of two years beginning January 1, and may serve three consecutive terms.
+The members of the board hold office for terms of two years beginning January 1, and serve as long as they are re-appointed or chose to resign.

 The Appraisal Review Board presides over the formal hearings during the appeals process, determining the market value of the property in question based on information presented to them by the property owner (or the owner’s agent) and the appraisal district representative.